code-haven/Django-treasurehunt-demo/README.md

-django-oth-demo
+django-treasurehunt-demo
 ==

-What is django-oth?
+What is django-treasurehunt?
 --
-django-oth is an online treasure hunt engine built using Django.
+django-treasurehunt is an online treasure hunt engine built using Django.

 Okay, but what exactly is an online treasure hunt?
 --